Road Corridor Permit

 - how long the structure or activity will be located within the state-controlled road corridor

-- how it will be accessed from the state-controlled road.
+- how it will be accessed from the state-controlled road

-- For activities (undertaken on a state-controlled road):
+- for activities undertaken on a state-controlled road:

-- the time of day the activity will be held
+- time of the activity

-- the number of people that will be involved
+- number of people involved

-- For structures (located on a state-controlled road):
+- for structures located on a state-controlled road: